You are here

 Abb.
 Geburt des Jungen Weißkunig

-This is particularly evident in the corresponding woodcut, where the birth of Christ and Maximilian’s (alias Weißkunig’s) birth merge (» Abb.
+The corresponding woodcut makes this particularly evident, as it merges the birth of Christ with that of Maximilian (» Abb.
 Geburt des Jungen Weißkunig).
-Although it is clearly Maximilian’s (alias Weißkunig’s) birth, “IHS“—the sacred name “Jesus”—is written on the cradle, and the inscription reads: “How the queen became pregnant and a son was born.”[26]
-Through this equation, this natural association with the holy sphere, the secular ruler receives divine legitimacy.
+Although it clearly depicts Maximilian’s (alias Weißkunig’s) birth, the cradle bears the inscription “IHS”—the nomen sacrum for “Jesus”—and the caption states: “How the queen became pregnant and gave birth to a son.”[26]
+Through this equation, this natural linkage to the sacred sphere, the secular ruler gains divine legitimacy.

-While many of Maximilian’s ancestors were increasingly invoked and staged during his lifetime, the parallelization of “Maximilian as Jesus” was already established during the Burgundian period: Jean Molinet, the Burgundian court writer, made it his special concern to artfully legitimize the young ruler coming from abroad with all rhetorical means.
-In his Chroniques , he dressed Maximilian’s courtship in the words of the Annunciation to Mary in the Bible (the Duchess Mary is addressed with “Tu es bien heurée entres les femmes”—and she responds accordingly as the handmaid of the Lord) and proclaimed the arrival of the savior: Maximilian comes to Burgundy as “lux in tenebris” against the resistance of evil forces[31] (cf. the 3rd line of the text Salve diva parens: “Qua lux vera, deus, fulsit in orbem”; see Kap. „Mehrfacher Sinn“ von Text und Musik der Missa Salve diva parens).
+While many of Maximilian’s ancestors were only gradually invoked and staged during his lifetime, the parallel “Maximilian as Jesus” was already well established during the Burgundian period.
+Jean Molinet, the Burgundian court chronicler, made it his particular concern to legitimize the foreign-born young ruler as a saviour through elaborate rhetorical means.
+In his Chroniques, he cast Maximilian’s courtship in the words of the Annunciation from the Bible, proclaiming the arrival of the Redeemer: he addresses Duchess Mary with “Tu es bien heurée entre les femmes” (“You are fortunate among women”), and she responds accordingly as the handmaid of the Lord.
+Maximilian came to Burgundy as lux in tenebris (“light in darkness”), against the resistance of evil forces.[31] (cf. the 3rd line of the text Salve diva parens: “Qua lux vera, deus, fulsit in orbem”; see Kap. „Mehrfacher Sinn“ von Text und Musik der Missa Salve diva parens).

-In the context of the coronation, this stylization was of particular relevance to Molinet for the fundamental concept of legitimacy.
-He staged Maximilian as the Messiah: “The Highest King of Kings, the ruler of the world, has graciously looked upon us and, to save us from our captivity, chosen a pure maiden named Mary, of royal descent, like a lily among thorns, and has sent down from his majestic throne Archduke Maximilian to our region, his very beloved son, who, after finding himself in this arduous vale of tears full of enemies, with the help of well-intentioned people, defeated the enemies […].[32]
-The text goes on to recount numerous images from the life and suffering of Jesus, including: Maximilian bore the cross, took upon himself the greatest suffering, rose again, ascended with the highest glory to his parents and friends, and said to his father: “Pater, manifestavi nomen tuum hominibus.”
-(John 17:6).[33]
+In the context of the royal coronation, this stylization was of particular relevance for Molinet regarding legitimacy.
+He staged Maximilian as the Messiah: “The Highest King of Kings, the ruler of the world, has graciously looked upon us and, to save us from our captivity, has chosen a pure maiden named Mary, of royal lineage, like a lily among thorns, and from his sovereign throne has sent down to us the Archduke Maximilian, his most beloved son, who, finding himself in this miserable vale of tears full of enemies, has banished the foes with the help of well-meaning people […]”[32] What follows is a rich collection of images from Jesus’ life and passion, among them: Maximilian bore the cross, suffered great anguish, rose again, ascended with supreme glory to his parents and friends, and said to his father: “Pater, manifestavi nomen tuum hominibus” (“I have manifested thy name unto men”) (John 17:6).[33]

-In multiple ways, the images already merge in Molinet’s work by employing both sacred and—following ancient tradition—mythical roles for Maximilian: On the one hand, he parallels emperor, king, and duke with God the Father, Son, and Holy Spirit, and stylizes the Burgundian Duchess Mary analogously to the Mother of God as the chosen woman.
-On the other hand, he compares the social order with the order of the stars.
-The association “Jupiter,” as shown above, also resonates in the phrase “rector orbis” in the text Salve diva parens and frequently recurs in Maximilian’s panegyric, most prominently in Conrad Celtis’ poet laureate ode composed for Frederick III in 1487, characterizing the joint rule of emperor and king.[36]
+In multiple ways, Molinet’s imagery intertwines sacred and mythical roles for Maximilian: on the one hand, he draws parallels between Emperor, King, and Duke with God the Father, Son, and Holy Spirit, and stylizes the Burgundian Duchess Mary as an analogue to the Mother of God.
+On the other hand, he compares the social order to the celestial order.
+The association with “Jupiter,” as demonstrated earlier, resonates in the phrase “rector orbis” in the text of Salve diva parens and frequently reappears in Maximilian panegyrics, most notably in Conrad Celtis’ ode from 1487, in which he celebrates Frederick III’s coronation as a poet laureate, and characterizes the shared rule of Emperor and King.[36]

-Thus, Molinet’s Chroniques laid the foundation for what Maximilian, continuing the medieval stylization of the secular ruler as “christomimetes,” vehemently represented throughout his life.
-He preferred to compare the burdens and concerns of his office with the sufferings of Christ, or with the Egyptian Horus and Osiris or Hercules.
-Under the image of Hercules Germanicus, the emperor was venerated as the savior of Germany.
-According to Hermann Wiesflecker, divine grace, divine sonship, and unity with God made no essential difference in his religious imagination.
-The rebirth of man into the likeness of God corresponded as much to humanistic ideas as “deification” did to the thoughts of German mysticism.”[37]
+Thus, Molinet’s Chroniques laid the foundation for what Maximilian would propagate as his self-image throughout his life with particular vigour, though in continuity with the medieval tradition of portraying the secular ruler as christomimetes.
+According to Hermann Wiesflecker, Maximilian repeatedly compared “the burdens and sorrows of his office with the sufferings of Christ, or with the Egyptian Horus and Osiris, or with Hercules […].
+Under the image of Hercules Germanicus, the Emperor was venerated as the saviour of Germany.
+The divine right of kings, divine sonship, and unity with God apparently made no significant distinction in his religious outlook.
+The rebirth of man into godlikeness corresponded as much to humanist ideas as the ‘deification’ did to the thoughts of German mysticism.”[37]

-[24] The current historical events have their precedents in the New Testament, which in turn fulfill the salvation history of events in the Old Testament.
-“Thus, there is a legitimization of the Christian ruler from the Old Covenant, which already appears in Carolingian-Frankish times as equal to the legitimization from the ancient Imperium.”
+[24] Current historical events have their counterparts in the New Testament, which in turn represent the fulfilment of events from the Old Testament in salvation history.
+“Thus, a legitimization of the Christian ruler from the Old Covenant takes place, which as already appears as the Carolingian-Franconian period, aappears to have been placed alongside the legitimation from the ancient empire as equally important.”
 (Cremer 1995, 88 f.).

 [25] Maximilian I.Weißkunig 1888, 47–49.